-Civil engineering construction demand is projected to strengthen to between \$11 billion and \$12.5 billion in 2020, from \$9.1 billion in 2019.
-Public sector infrastructure works will contribute about 90% of the total civil engineering construction demand, fuelled by the rolling out of various large-scale projects such as Jurong Region MRT Line, Cross Island MRT Line and infrastructure works for Changi Airport Terminal 5.
+Civil engineering construction demand is projected to recover strongly to between \$9.7 billion and \$10.9 billion in 2021, expanding from \$5.6 billion in 2020.
+Similar to the period during 2016-2019, major public sector infrastructure works are expected to remain the main driver and contribute about 90% of the total civil engineering construction demand.
+Key projects anticipated to be rolled out in 2021 include various contracts for Jurong Region MRT Line, Cross Island MRT Line Phase 1 and Deep Tunnel Sewerage System (DTSS) Phase 2.